This post may contain affiliate links. Please read our disclosure policy.

 my take

-- Flavor: Even with just one rise, this bread has a subtle tang and a rich, buttery flavor.
+Buttery flavor: Even with just one rise, it develops a subtle tang and deep, buttery flavor.

-- Why it works: The raw dough is soft enough for the small paddle of a bread machine to mix it fully, but not so wet that the loaf collapses as it cools.
+Optimized dough texture: The dough is soft enough to be thoroughly mixed by a bread machine paddle, but not so wet that the loaf collapses as it cools.

 Recipe ingredients